Celtics' Kyrie Irving set for surgery on sore left knee - WDEF

 He is one of several key sidelined players for Boston, which is at Portland on Friday.
 He joins Jaylen Brown (concussion protocol), Marcus Smart (thumb surgery), Daniel Theis (knee surgery, out for season) and Gordon Hayward (ankle surgery rehab).

-Stevens said the team will focus on its strengths in light on the injuries.
+Stevens said the team will focus on its strengths in light on the injuries, although Brown could return as early as Sunday in Sacramento.

 “Do what you do best.
 That’s it,” he said.
 “Everybody’s got something they do well otherwise they wouldn’t be in the NBA.
 Don’t try to be something you’re not, don’t try to make up for Kyrie’s absence, or Smart’s absence, or Tyson’s absence by trying to do what they do.
 Just do you and just be good at it, be reliable at it.
 That’s all we’re going to ask.”